criteo-research/optimization-continuous-action-crm/README.md

-# Optimization of Continuous Action Policies with Counterfactual Risk Minimization
+# Counterfactual Learning of Continuous Stochastic Policies

 This code reproduces the experiments of the paper [Optimization Approaches for counter-factual risk minimization with continuous actions](https://arxiv.org/abs/2004.11722).
 Please cite it using the following Bibtex snippet: